The Color-Dual Fates of $F^3$, $R^3$, and $\mathcal{N}=4$ Supergravity: Introduction

-One copy is the maximally supersymmetric $\mathcal{N}=4$ super Yang-Mills theory (sYM) in four dimensions, and the other pure non-supersymmetric Yang-Mills.
-The observed divergence at four loops has been linked to the $U(1)$ anomalous behavior~\cite{MarcusAnomaly,CarrascoN4Anomaly,Bern:2017tuc} of $\mathcal{N}=4$ SG amplitudes.
-Such anomalous behavior at one loop can be removed with a simple local counterterm whose double-copy description involves adding the $\tfth$ operator to the pure Yang-Mills theory.
-Does including this counterterm render the theory finite?
-This too awaits explicit calculation--but investigation at one and two loops~\cite{BPRAnomalyCancel,Bern:2019isl} has verified that the addition of this counterterm, appropriately tuned, does indeed remove the identified anomalous behavior.
+In four-dimensions, the perturbative finiteness of pure half-maximal SG survives three-loops~\cite{Bern:2012cd}, a challenge analogous to maximal supergravity's conjectured seven-loop divergence~\cite{Bossard:2011tq}, only to diverge at four loops~\cite{N4GravFourLoop}.
+The observed divergence at four loops has been linked to the $U(1)$ anomalous behavior~\cite{MarcusAnomaly,CarrascoN4Anomaly,Bern:2017tuc} of the theory.
+Such anomalous behavior at one loop can be removed with a simple local counterterm whose double-copy description involves adding the $\tfth$ operator to a pure Yang-Mills theory.
+Does including this counterterm render supergravity finite?
+This too awaits explicit calculation -- but investigation at one and two loops~\cite{BPRAnomalyCancel,Bern:2019isl} has verified that the addition of this appropriately tuned counterterm does indeed remove the anomalous behavior.